MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/multiple-aad-tenants-in-alz-handling-c-r.md

 - A single Enterprise Agreement Enrollment can support and provide Subscriptions to multiple Azure Active Directory tenants by setting the Auth level on the enrollment to Work and School Account Cross tenant, see: [Azure EA portal administration](/azure/cost-management-billing/manage/ea-portal-administration#add-an-account-from-another-azure-ad-tenant)
 - A single Microsoft Customer Agreement can support and provide Subscriptions to multiple Azure Active Directory tenants, see: [Manage tenants in your Microsoft Customer Agreement billing account](/azure/cost-management-billing/microsoft-customer-agreement/manage-tenants)
 - Consider the limitations that might be introduced and brought to the forefront for application teams and developers when opting for an Azure Active Directory multi-tenant architecture relating to limitations for Azure Active Directory Integration for Azure products and services, such as Azure Virtual Desktop, Azure Files, Azure SQL etc.
-  - See [Azure Products & Services AAD Integration section](#azure-products--services-aad-integration) detailing this topic further.
+  - See [Azure Products & Services Azure Active Directory Integration section](#azure-products--services-aad-integration) detailing this topic further.

-#### Azure Products & Services AAD Integration
+#### Azure Products & Services Azure Active Directory Integration

-Today many, if not all Azure products & services don't support Azure Active Directory B2B as part of their native AAD integration and there are only several services that support AAD B2B authentication as part of their AAD integrations. it's safer to that by default services don't support Azure Active Directory B2B as part of their Azure Active Directory integration.
+Today many, if not all Azure products & services don't support Azure Active Directory B2B as part of their native Azure Active Directory integration and there are only several services that support Azure Active Directory B2B authentication as part of their Azure Active Directory integrations. it's safer to that by default services don't support Azure Active Directory B2B as part of their Azure Active Directory integration.

-To summarize the challenge, for services that provide a native integration with Azure Active Directory, such as Azure Storage, Azure SQL, Azure Files, Azure Virtual Desktop, they provide a "one-click", or "no-click", style approach to integrate with AAD where they require [authentication and authorization](/azure/active-directory/develop/authentication-vs-authorization) scenarios as part of their service or offering.
-However, this is commonly only supported against the “home tenant” (the Azure Subscription relationship to AAD is detailed further [here](/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory)), while only some services might enable support for AAD B2B/B2C scenarios.
+To summarize the challenge, for services that provide a native integration with Azure Active Directory, such as Azure Storage, Azure SQL, Azure Files, Azure Virtual Desktop, they provide a "one-click", or "no-click", style approach to integrate with Azure Active Directory where they require [authentication and authorization](/azure/active-directory/develop/authentication-vs-authorization) scenarios as part of their service or offering.
+However, this is commonly only supported against the “home tenant” (the Azure Subscription relationship to Azure Active Directory is detailed further [here](/azure/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory)), while only some services might enable support for Azure Active Directory B2B/B2C scenarios.

 Taking the above into consideration it's important to carefully consider to which Azure Active Directory tenant your Azure Subscriptions will be associated to, as this will dictate as to which products/services, and their features, are able to be used by application/workload teams that need to support the identities and from which tenant; normally identities in the corporate Azure Active Directory tenant.